bbrunaud/XLSXread.jl/README.md

 # XLSXread.jl
-Excel file reader for julia based on EzXML and ZipFile.
+Fast Excel file reader for julia based on [EzXML](https://github.com/bicycle1885/EzXML.jl) and [ZipFile](http://zipfilejl.readthedocs.io/en/latest/).
 It can read a single sheet or multple sheets at a time.
 Returns a dictionary with DataFrames with the sheet number as the key

 ## Usage
 ```julia